 1. Open Your Ears to Youtube & Podcast Pronunciation

 There are a lot of very helpful, well-done youtube channels that focus on pronunciation.
-Beyond our very own RealLife TV, which teaches pronunciation in dynamic ways, Rachel’s English is a series of free pronunciation videos that teach phonetics and English pronunciation.
+Beyond our very own Youtube Channel, RealLife TV, which teaches pronunciation in dynamic ways, Rachel’s English is a series of free pronunciation videos that teach phonetics and English pronunciation.
 Other recommended youtube pronunciation channels are listed below.

-Here’s a program that enables you to download and convert youtube videos into MP3 audio format so you can listen in your car or on the bus.
+Here’s a site that enables you to download and convert youtube videos into MP3 audio format so you can listen in your car or on the bus.
 It’s recommended to listen to the same sounds every day until you feel like

 Five Youtube Channels That Teach Pronunciation

 Podcasts Teaching Pronunciation: There are some phenomenal podcasts dealing with pronunciation.
 Podcasts are free, downloadable audio programs that you can put on your mp3 player.
 If you’re new to podcasts, you can learn more about podcasts here, or check out our very own podcast, RealLife Radio.
 They are an excellent option because you can listen in your car or on the bus while you’re stuck in traffic, or whenever is most convenient for you.
 Here are few recommended podcasts for pronunciation and in general: